EYDS-CA/workshop-k8s/README.md

   az login
   ```

-  You will be redirected to the browser, and you'll see some information printed out in the console informing you of the redirect.
-Continue this process in the browser (edge) with your ey credentials.
+  You will be redirected to the browser.
+Continue to login with your ey credentials.

   Once you have authenticated, you can proceed with local configuration: